Microsoft Defender for Endpoint

 Copy link

-Save the connection, and the connection test will attempt to authenticate to your Azure Active Directory Microsoft Defender ATP application.
+Save the connection, and the connection test will attempt to authenticate to your Azure Active Directory Microsoft Defender for Endpoint application.
 A blue circle on the Connection tile indicates that the Connection test is in progress.

 Success